Simi445/FPGA-CALCULATOR/README.md

 ### The ROM memory
 The rom memory is essentially an array of vectors that store the operation done on 2 operands, as well as the operands themselves.
 It consists of 18 bits of data for each of the encoding.
 We use a flag bit to indicate wether we want to go up/down in the memory, depending on a program counter that we increment or decrement.
+Below is the rtl desing of an up counter incrementing and navigating trough memory:

 ![ROM](./showcase/ROM2.png)